 Ashley Greene (Kelly), Sebastian Stan (Ben), Tom Felton (Patrick), Rick Gomez (Mike), Anna Clark (Maggie), Julianna Guill (Lydia)

 Kelly and her boyfriend Ben move into her mother’s house on a new housing development.
 Soon after doing so, they encounter increasingly sinister apparitions and phenomena in the house.
 They puzzle over what it could be.
 Kelly then discovers a video from an experiment that Ben took part in run by his friend Patrick.
-They were attempting to recreate a series of experiments in summoning a spirit conducted by Charles Reamer that went disastrously wrong back in 1973.
+They were attempting to recreate a series of experiments in summoning a spirit that were conducted by Charles Reamer back in 1973 and went disastrously wrong.
 Patrick warns them that they have unleashed an entity that is trying to gain form on this plane.

 In the early 2000s, Dark Castle Entertainment seemed a promising horror company on the rise with works like House on Haunted Hill (1999), Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), Return to House on Haunted Hill (2007), The Hills Run Red (2009), Orphan (2009) and Seance (2021).
 None of these were particularly standout but at least Dark Castle was one of the few companies consistently producing horror for theatrical release.